ethankramer/ConwaysGameOfLife/README.md

   the first few generations will have mostly black cells, but the final generations will be mostly red cells, because the game is close to equilibrium, so very few cells are changing states.

-  Included are 4 images from one randomly generated grid.
+  Included are 4 images from one randomly generated grid, aligned side by side, to demonstrate the transition between generations and eventually reaching equilibrium in the final image (right most image).

-    - gameOfLife(1) shows the inital condition/state of the grid.
-Half of the cells are alive.
-    - gameOfLife(2) and (3) shows some middle generations, some cells are beginning to turn red.
-    - gameOfLife(4) is the equilibrium of the game, most of the cells are red.